Kate Boyd CMCOSCA, BSCH (Assoc.)

 Training, qualifications & experience

 I am a Counselling Member of COSCA having completed a postgraduate Diploma in Transactional Analysis Counselling.
-I am a Registered General Nurse and Mental Health Nurse and I have Occupational health experience.
-I hold a Masters degree in Education from Aberdeen University.
+I trained as a General Nurse, Mental Health Nurse and Occupational Health Nurse and have a Diploma in Nursing.
+I hold a Master in Education degree from Aberdeen University.
 My experience includes working with individuals and couples, young people and groups.

 As a Counselling Member of COSCA, Scotland’s Professional Body for Counselling and Psychotherapy I adhere to its standards and code of practice, including guidelines on confidentiality and also follow the British Society of Clinical Hypnosis (BSCH) code of conduct.
 I receive regular supervision for my practice.

 COSCA has been accredited by the Professional Standards Authority.
 This is recognition of my commitment to high standards'